itamarst/eliot/docs/source/twisted.rst

 Non-blocking Destinations
 -------------------------

-``eliot.logwriter.ThreadedWriter`` is a logging destination that writes to a blocking destination in a thread.
+``eliot.logwriter.ThreadedWriter`` is a logging destination that wraps a blocking destination and writes to it in a non-reactor thread.
-This is useful because it keeps the Twisted thread from blocking, e.g. if you're writing to a log file and the hard drive is overloaded.
+This is useful because it keeps the Twisted reactor from blocking, e.g. if you're writing to a log file and the hard drive is overloaded.
 ``ThreadedWriter`` is a Twisted ``Service`` and starting it will call ``add_destination`` for you and stopping it will call ``remove_destination``; there is no need to call those directly.

 .. literalinclude:: ../../examples/logfile.py